-A Ridgefield man has been found guilty in U.S. Federal Court for his role in the insurrection at the Capitol on January 6th of 2021.
+A Ridgefield man has been found guilty in U.S. Federal Court for his role in the insurrection at the Capitol on January 6, 2021.

 Patrick E. McCaughey III, 25, was found guilty of nine charges, including seven felonies.
 Those charges include four counts of “aiding or abetting or assaulting, resisting, or impeding law enforcement officers, and one count of interfering with a law enforcement officer during a civil disorder.”